Point-symmetry pseudogroup, Lie reductions and exact solutions of Boiti-Leon-Pempinelli system

-\parbox{140mm}{ We carry out extended symmetry analysis of the (1+2)-dimensional Boiti--Leon--Pempinelli system, which enhances and generalizes many results existing in the literature.
-The complete point-symmetry (pseudo)group of this system is computed using an original megaideal-based version of the algebraic method.
+\parbox{140mm}{ We carry out extended symmetry analysis of the (1+2)-dimensional Boiti--Leon--Pempinelli system, which corrects, enhances and generalizes many results existing in the literature.
+The point-symmetry pseudogroup of this system is computed using an original megaideal-based version of the algebraic method.
 A number of meticulously selected differential constraints allow us to construct families of exact solutions of this system, which are significantly larger than all known ones.
 After classifying one- and two-dimensional subalgebras of the entire (infinite-dimensional) maximal Lie invariance algebra of this system, we study only its essential Lie reductions, which give solutions beyond the above solution families.
-Among reductions of the Boiti--Leon--Pempinelli system via differential constraints or Lie symmetries, we identify a number of famous partial and ordinary differential equations.
-We also show how all the constructed solution families can significantly be extended using Laplace and Darboux transformations. } \noprint{ Keywords: (1+2)-dimensional Boiti-Leon-Pempinelli system; complete point-symmetry group; Darboux transformation; Laplace transformation; Lie reductions; exact solutions; differential constraint
+Among reductions of the Boiti--Leon--Pempinelli system using differential constraints or Lie symmetries, we identify a number of famous partial and ordinary differential equations.
+We also show how all the constructed solution families can significantly be extended by Laplace and Darboux transformations. } \noprint{